Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 Who can Apply for Presumptive Taxation?

-The specified professionals who render their services in Architecture, Legal, Medical, Accountancy, Artists, Interior Decoration, Engineering, Technical Consultancy, Company Secretary, Information Technology, etc. can opt for a presumptive taxation scheme only if their gross receipts do not exceed Rs.
+The specified professionals who render their services in Architecture, Legal, Medical, Accountancy, Artists, Interior Decoration, Engineering, Technical Consultancy, Company Secretary, Information Technology, etc., can opt for a presumptive taxation scheme only if their gross receipts do not exceed Rs.
 50 lacs in the previous year.

 What Happens If Your Deductions And Expenses For Conducting Business Are Higher Than Half Of The Gross Income?

-Let us take Amit’s case into the consideration again. if the work-related expenses are more than ₹20 lakh, the taxable income starts to reduce below the halfway mark (as under presumptive tax scheme).
+Let us take Amit’s case into consideration again.
+If the work-related expenses are more than ₹20 lakh, the taxable income starts to reduce below the halfway mark (as under the presumptive tax scheme).
 Thus, in this situation, you should opt for the presumptive taxation scheme and pay the tax on the lower taxable income.
 However, in this mode, your books of account will be liable for an audit.

 Which ITR To File?